patrickkempff/bash_env/README.md

 ~/Development/Boxes
 ~/Development/Experiments
 ```
-Quick cd to the projects directory:
+Quick cd to the projects directory (~/Development/Projects):

 	p

-Quick cd to the projects boxes:
+Quick cd to the boxes directory  (~/Development/Boxes):

 	b

-Quick cd to the projects experiments:
+Quick cd to the experiments directory  (~/Development/Experiments):

 	e

+Quick cd to the notes directory  (~/Development/Notes):

+	n

 ### Finder (macos only)